hmlendea/more-cultural-names-ek/README.md

 - Do not override names already provided by EK, unless there is a good reason to do so
 - Check with the original EK files and take note of the already existing names (especially for similar cultures) and the name displayed ingame (which might be very different from the internal name in the files, e.g. `d_galich` is Halych ingame)
 - Make sure there are no other dependencies than EK itself.
+- Only use a suffix for another suffix of the original native language
+- Sometimes it makes sense to match certain parts of a name to a word, but make sure you do it in all instances where it appears

 Additional guidelines and rules can be found in header comments inside specific files.